Rohrym/Rohrym/README.md

 - 💼 I am currently onboarding.
 - 🌱 I am learning the ropes of ITSM.
-- 🚀 Assigned as Application Manager at KPMG Meijburg.
+- 🚀 Assigned as Application Manager at KPMG Meijburg & Co.

 ### 🛠️ Languages and Frameworks in my toolbelt 🛠️